chqrd/nest-health/README.md

 # nest-health

-This NestjJS module adds a `/health` endpoint to your project.
+This NestJS module adds a `/health` endpoint to your project.

 ## Installation